sailpoint-oss/golang-sdk/api_v3/docs/AccessRequestApprovalsAPI.md

 [[Back to README]](../README.md)

-## GetAccessRequestApprovalSummary
+## Get the number of access-requests-approvals

 > ApprovalSummary GetAccessRequestApprovalSummary(ctx).OwnerId(ownerId).FromDate(fromDate).Execute()

-Get the number of access-requests-approvals
+This endpoint returns the number of pending, approved and rejected access requests approvals.
+See "owner-id" query parameter below for authorization info.

 ### Example